sergaben/KUSOSS/Front-end/README.md

-# React-OvoBoilerplate
+# Front-end

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was boostrapped with [React-OvoBoilerplate](https://github.com/danielMensah/React-OvoBoilerplate)

 # Front end